 Team Check-in will involve:

 - Team Waiver submission.
 All members of the team are required to sign a hardcopy of Blue Ridge Relay’s RUNNERS’ WAIVER (pdf).
-A MINORS’ WAIVER (pdf) must be submitted for runners who are under the age of 18 on race day.
+A parent/guardian signature is required for runners who are under the age of 18 on race day.
 The captain or other team representative may submit the waiver(s) with all team members signatures.
 Signatures are required for every runner.
 If the names/signatures on the waiver do not match your team’s roster your team will not be allowed to check-in until all signatures are complete.
 Signatures do not need to match runner sequence.

 - Runner Order submission.
 This is a second document, RUNNER ORDER (pdf), that must be submitted at the time of Team Check-in.
 All runners must be listed in their running sequence and this sequence must be followed from Start to Finish.

 - Race bib issue.
 Every runner is required to wear a bib on their front while running.